 “The reason that this product was able to work is because the enzymes were able to get her body in a condition where losing weight was possible.”

 But, as already mentioned above, there is a lack of evidence that enzymes help weight loss.
-In fact, the very name – “Skinny Fiber” – tells you that it's the fiber -not the enzymes that are promoting weight loss.
+In fact, the very name – “Skinny Fiber” – tells you that it's the fiber -not the enzymes- promoting weight loss.

 Think about it, they don’t call it “Skinny Enzymes” do they?
 The simple answer is that Skinny Fiber is a fiber supplement.